flori92/FloDrama/src/readme.md

-# Netflix UI clone with React.js
+# FloDrama - Plateforme de streaming avec React.js
 ## _This is the directory_
 ---